emichael/dslabs/labs/lab4-shardedstore/README.md

   were valid but do not hold for this lab.
 In particular, you should be very cautious about dropping proposals when Paxos is running as a sub-node.
-As a sub-node, Paxos should be oblivious to `AMOApplication` logic and should be able to decide same command for different slots.
+As a sub-node, Paxos should be oblivious to `AMOApplication` logic and should be able to decide the same command for different slots.
 Some de-duplication at the `PaxosServer` level is possible, but it must be done carefully.

 ## Part 3: Transactions